Robust Non-Adiabatic Holonomic Gating in Qutrits via Inverse-Engineered Pulse Shaping and Error Compensation: Theoretical Framework and Physical Model

 We construct a time-dependent orthonormal basis $\{|\chi_+(t)\rangle, |\chi_-(t)\rangle\}$ as linear combinations of $|b\rangle$ and $|e\rangle$:

-where $\alpha(t)$ and $\beta(t)$ are polar and azimuthal angles on the Bloch sphere of $\{|b\rangle, |e\rangle\}$, as depicted in Figure~\ref{fig:BlochPath}.
-Together with $|d\rangle$, these form the projective Hilbert space basis of Eq.~(\ref{eq:chi_phi}).
-The cyclic evolution condition (\ref{eq:cyclic_chi}) for $|\chi_+(t)\rangle$ requires:
+where $\alpha(t)$ and $\beta(t)$ correspond to the polar and azimuthal angles on the Bloch sphere of the $\{|b\rangle, |e\rangle\}$ subspace, as depicted in Fig.~\ref{fig:BlochPath}.
+Together with $|d\rangle$, these states form the projective Hilbert space basis defined in Eq.~(\ref{eq:chi_phi}).
+The cyclic evolution condition in Eq.~(\ref{eq:cyclic_chi}) requires the boundary condition: